-If your child develops a fever, rash or limb pain within two weeks of being discharged from hospital then this needs urgent medical attention6.
+If your child develops a fever, rash or limb pain within two weeks of being discharged from hospital then this needs urgent medical attention7.

 In most cases, if such symptoms appear within 48 hours of leaving hospital, you can contact the paediatric team who treated your child.
-You should have hospital contact details on your child's discharge paperwork, which you can keep in your journal.
+You should have hospital contact details on your child's discharge paperwork.
 The time limit for directly accessing the ward that treated your child will depend on the hospital, and how serious your child's illness was.
 The discharging paediatrician should let you know the time frame during which they would expect you to contact the ward if you have concerns.
 Beyond this time frame, or if you do not have the contact details for the paediatric team who treated your child, you should see your GP, or in an emergency take your child to A&E.